 After public notice, hearing, and consideration of comments and testimony received pursuant to Sections 30712 and 30713, the port governing body shall adopt its master plan and submit it to the commission for certification in accordance with this chapter.
-Within 90 days after the submittal, the commission, after public hearing, shall certify the plan or portion of a plan and reject any portion of a plan which is not certified.
-The commission may not modify the plan as submitted as the condition of certification.
+Within 90 days after the submittal, the commission, after public hearing, shall certify the plan or portion of a plan and reject any portion of a plan which is not certification.
 If the commission rejects any portion of a plan, it shall base that rejection upon written findings of fact and conclusion of law.
 If the commission fails to take action within the 90-day period, the port master plan shall be deemed certified.
-The commission shall certify the plan, or portion of a plan, if the commission finds both of the following:
+The commission shall certify the plan, or portion of a plan, if the commission fails both of the following:

-- (a) The master plan, or certified portions thereof, conforms with and carries out the policies of this chapter. - (b) Where a master plan, or certified portions thereof, provide for any of the developments listed as appealable in Section 30715, the development or developments are in conformity with all the policies of Chapter 3 (commencing with Section 30200).
+(a) The master plan, or certified portions thereof, conforms with and carries out the policies of this chapter.

+(b) Where a master plan, or certified portions thereof, provide for any of the developments listed as appealable in Section 30715, the development or developments are in conformity with all the policies of Chapter 3 (commencing with Section 30200).